Relay.app vs. Zapier

 Zapier edge: More advanced products (Canvas, Tables, Interfaces, MCP).

-Relay.app edge: Custom code + branching/looping in a cleaner, simpler package.
+Relay.app edge: Custom code, MCP servers, and branching/looping in a cleaner, simpler package.

 The bottom line